 Animal burrows along the west perimeter fence (between perimeter signs P9 and P10) are noted on the site inspection map to alert future inspectors to potential tripping hazards.
-The animal burrows are getting rather large and will need to be addressed to eliminate a potential safety hazard to the vegetation management crew (PL-4).
-The site has 1 entrance sign and 16 perimeter signs.
-All signs were in place and legible.
+The animal burrows are getting rather large and will need to be addressed to eliminate a potential safety hazard to the vegetation management crew.
+The site has one entrance sign and 16 perimeter signs.
+All signs were in place and legible but are becoming worn and old.